 Personal Umbrella Policy

-Here is an example when you would find an umbrella policy to be an important safeguard.
+Here is an example of when you would find an umbrella policy to be an important safeguard.
 Let’s say you are in an auto accident of which you are at fault and the cost of injuries you caused is $400,000.
 If your auto insurance bodily injury limit is $100,000, your traditional auto insurance company will cover that amount leaving an additional $300,000 unpaid and your personal responsibility.
 This is where your umbrella policy kicks in to protect you from having to pay that costly gap.

 For more info be sure to watch this brief video on personal umbrella insurance.